coding-for-reproducible-research/CfRR_Courses/individual_modules/section_landing_pages/software_development_best_practice.md

 ## Overview

+The course is designed to be interactive, though all related resources are available on the following pages.

 This course comprises two two-hour sessions.
 The course is designed to be interactive and so will be delivered within a seminar style with live demonstrations and activities.
 We have allowed plenty of time for discussion and questions throughout - please simply shout out any questions/comments you have or raise your physical/virtual hand.
 We will also have a short comfort break approximately three quarters of the way through the session.
 We will also share the slides and there is a list of resources on the website for this course.

 ## Course Objectives